hashicorp/boundary/README.md

 <img alt="Boundary" src="boundary.png" alt="Image" width="500px"/>

-Boundary provides a secure way to access hosts and critical systems without the need to handle credentials, set up firewalls, or expose your network.
+Boundary provides a simple and secure way to access hosts and critical systems without the need to handle credentials, set up firewalls, or expose your network.

 With Boundary you can: